-- 15. Encompass Nottinghamshire is being presented to all Nottinghamshire head teachers during the summer head teacher briefings in June and July.
-A factsheet for schools has been produced and will be distributed at the briefings. - 16.
-Short training briefings for school designated teachers/appropriate school staff will be held in the two trial districts in mid-September 2014, with two briefings for each locality.
-The aim of the briefing is to give schools a background to the warning signs of domestic abuse, how the Encompass process will work, and the referral pathways available. - 17.
-The designated safeguarding teacher training will signpost to the Encompass initiative, to make staff aware of the initiative on an ongoing basis.
-Wider Nottinghamshire Safeguarding Children's Board (NSCB) training across the County will also be updated to inform professionals about Encompass Nottinghamshire, in order to promote wider awareness. - 18.
-A pathway for Encompass is being developed to inform schools of the process.
-The pathway will also outline the services available if schools feel that a child or family require further support.
-If the school has escalating safeguarding concerns, they will be signposted to the MASH.
-For all other support services the pathway will signpost schools to the Early Help Unit for referrals to Council and voluntary sector services.
+- 16. Encompass Nottinghamshire was presented to all Nottinghamshire head teachers during the summer head teacher briefings in June and July.
+A factsheet for schools was produced and distributed at these briefings. - 17.
+Short training briefings for school designated teachers/appropriate school staff are taking place in the two trial districts in mid-September 2014, with two briefings for each district.
+The aim of the briefing is to give schools a background to the warning signs of domestic abuse, how the Encompass process will work, and the referral pathways available.

+- 18. The designated safeguarding teacher training will signpost to the Encompass initiative, to make staff aware of the initiative on an ongoing basis.
+Wider Nottinghamshire Safeguarding Children's Board (NSCB) training across the County will also be updated to inform professionals about Encompass Nottinghamshire, in order to promote wider awareness. - 19.
+A pathway for Encompass has been developed to inform schools of the process.
+The pathway outlines the services available if schools feel a child or family require further support.
+If the school has escalating safeguarding concerns, they are signposted to the MASH.
+For all other support services the pathway signposts schools to the Early Help Unit for referrals to other council and voluntary sector services. - 20.
+A webpage has been set up on the Nottinghamshire County Council website to provide more information to schools, parents and other professionals: